 Use the break to create or update a LinkedIn profile, search for a networking group for your college, and/or ask your career or alumni office for suggestions.
 Identify industry groups for fields of interest and join them if they are open to students.
 Reach out to people in these groups and ask if you might meet with them for an informational consultation to learn more about their field.

-Identify employers who will be visiting your campus to recruit this upcoming spring and compose drafts of cover letters and revising your resume while you have the time.
+Identify employers who will be visiting your campus to recruit this upcoming spring, then compose drafts of cover letters, and revise your resume in anticipation of their visit.
 Professionals in your college's career services office will often be available during break to critique your letters from a distance.

 If you spend a couple of hours each day over break carrying out these types of activities, you will still have time to decompress.
 You'll also relieve some of the pressure of the upcoming spring job search.